Accommodation

 Cooking

 The kitchen is equipped with three gas cookers and a vast array of crockery and utensils.
 Visitors bring their own food and cook their own meals.
 Washing-up is a communal effort and is usually carried out once or twice a day to avoid wasting water and gas.
 If you are staying for longer than a weekend, it is advisable to bring a cool box.
-Freeze some food to keep it fresh for the later part of your stay.
-Pack the box with a few pints of frozen milk – this will help to keep the rest of contents frozen.
+The observatory has a fridge for storing perishables.

 Drinking water

-Our drinking water is collected from a well and must be used for all food preparation, cooking, drinking, teeth cleaning, etc. The water in the kitchen taps is collected from the roof and is suitable for hand washing or dish washing (after boiling).
+It is recommended to bring your own drinking water to the island.
+5L jars of water can be purchased at most stores.
+The water in the kitchen taps is collected from the roof and is only suitable for hand washing or dish washing (after boiling).

 Sleeping

 There are four bedrooms.
 Two of them are dormitory-style with comfortable bunk beds.
 The other two are family rooms with double beds and one or two single beds.
 Bring your own towels and bed linen or a sleeping bag.
-There are plenty of pillows and warm blankets.
+There are plenty of pillows and and extra blankets.

 Heating